ealcobaca/pymfe/README.md

 ## Example of use

 The simplest way to extract meta-features is by instantiating the `MFE` class.
-The parameters are the measures, the group of measures, and the summarization functions to be extracted.
-The default parameter is to extract all the measures.
-The `fit` function can be called by passing the `X` and `y`.
+It computes five meta-features groups by default using mean and standard deviation as summary functions:  General, Statistical, Information-theoretic, Model-based, and Landmarking.
+The `fit` method can be called by passing the `X` and `y`.
+Then the `extract` method is used to extract the related measures.
-The `extract` function is used to extract the related measures.
 A simple example using `pymfe` for supervised tasks is given next:

 ```python
 # Load a dataset